 A fitting topic for one of the talks to be given in Sydney by His Excellency Luis Antonio Cardinal Tagle who was recently appointed by Pope Francis as one of three Presidents-Delegates of the Extraordinary Synod of Bishops that will discuss the “Pastoral Challenges of the Family in the Context of the New Evangelisation”.
-The Synod of Bishops will take place at the Vatican on Oct 5-19 2014.
+The Synod of Bishops will take place at the Vatican on Oct 5-19 this year.

 His Excellency Cardinal Tagle, Archbishop of Manila, will be in the Archdiocese of Sydney, Diocese of Parramatta and Melbourne between August 1 and August 5.
 Everyone is invited to listen to and meet our charismatic and smiling Cardinal during his visit.

 5:00 pm – Evening Prayer (Vespers)

 5:30 pm – Celebration of The Holy Eucharist